 In fact, this important legal document should be updated whenever there is a significant change in your life circumstances, such as marriage or divorce, entering or exiting a de facto relationship, when children or grandchildren are born, when an executor or beneficiary dies, and when your financial situation substantially changes.

-That last point is particularly relevant if you either sell or buy property after you made the original will, given this is the most significant asset most people will hold in their lifetime.
+That last point is particularly relevant if you either sell or buy a property after you made the original will, given this is the most significant asset most people will hold in their lifetime.
 By updating your will to reflect the changed situation with this important financial asset, you provide clarity and certainty to your beneficiaries should you suddenly become incapacitated or die.

 A key question in terms of estate planning, including making or updating a will, is how you intend to hold the property – whether you are a joint tenant with your partner or tenants in common.
 This distinction is important and can affect what happens to the property if you suddenly pass away.